 Fish More Shallow Waters by Paddling

 One of the drawbacks to using a pedal drive system is the extra clearance needed under the boat.
-Some pedaling anglers flutter kick their fins in shallow water, but when fish are in super shallow waters, like redfish busting back in a mud flat, anglers will need to completely flip up their fins or remove the pedal drive, which will take up much-needed deck space and can become frustrating after numerous switches.
+Some pedaling anglers flutter kick their fins in shallow water, but when fish are in super shallow waters, like redfish busting back in a mud flat, anglers will need to completely flip up their fins or remove the pedal drive.
+This will take up much-needed deck space and can become frustrating after numerous switches.

 Make Adjustments While Standing with a Paddle